 In almost all cases, a wedding loan is just a personal loan that you’ve decided to use to pay for wedding expenses.
 It is unsecured, so you can’t lose your house if you don’t pay it back.
 Legally speaking, the term “wedding loan” is just a colloquialism.

 As with other personal loans, your credit score is the main determining factor for approval.
 Your employment history will typically factor in, as well.
 If you’re unemployed, lenders are unlikely to be interested in financing your plans.

 Should You Take Out a Personal Loan for Your Wedding?

-- It’s easy to get the loan if you have a good credit score and stable income.
+- It’s easy to get a loan if you have a good credit score and stable income

 There are, however, some cons to keep in mind:

 - It can be hard to start a marriage with more debt

 - If you already have a lot of debt, the new payments can seriously pinch your finances

 - Interest makes it so you have to pay back much more than you borrowed